US Marshals are looking for a fugitive yoga teacher suspected of killing an elite cyclist. Here's what the evidence shows

 "I know that she did not do this.
 There are a lot of unanswered questions," he added.

-Armstrong, 34, is an Austin, Texas-based realtor and yoga teacher -- and now a fugitive.
+Armstrong, 34, is an Austin, Texas-based real estate agent and yoga teacher, and now a fugitive.
 She is wanted for the May 11 shooting of Wilson, who had previously dated Armstrong's boyfriend, in what investigators believe may have been a violent act of romantic jealousy.

 On the night of her killing, Wilson was staying at a friend's house in Austin in preparation for a race, according to a May 19 arrest affidavit filed by police in Travis County District Court.
 Austin police responded to the home shortly before 10 p.m. to find Wilson suffering from gunshot wounds, according to Austin Police.